reillypascal/personalsite-ssg/pages/posts/2025/08/indieweb-carnival-tone-colors.md

 ---
 title: "IndieWeb Carnival: Tone Colors"
-description: For this month's IndieWeb Carnival, I'm writing about music that emphasizes timbre or “tone-color,” and how this kind of approach appears in my own composition.
+description: For this month's IndieWeb Carnival, I'm writing about music that emphasizes timbre or “tone-color,” and how I use this kind of approach in my own composition.
 fedi_url:
-og_image:
+og_image: /media/blog/2025/08/schoenberg-farben-og.jpg
-og_image_width:
+og_image_width: 1200
-og_image_height:
+og_image_height: 630
-date: 2025-08-11T12:30:00-0400
+date: 2025-08-12T12:30:00-0400
 octothorpes:
   - Audio
   - audio